flix-tech/schema-registry-php-client/README.md

 // You can also get a schema by subject and version
 $schema = $registry->schemaForSubjectAndVersion('test-subject', $version)->wait();

+// You can additionally just query for the currently latest schema within a subject.
+// *NOTE*: Once you requested this it might not be the latest version anymore.
+$latestSchema = $registry->latestVersion('test-subject')->wait();

 // Sometimes you want to find out the global schema id for a given schema
 $schemaId = $registry->schemaId('test-subject', $schema)->wait();